swade1987/hands-on-with-kubernetes-workshop/docs/demos/01-rolling-deployment-demo.md

 ## 4. Obtain the IP addresses of the worker node in Digital Ocean

-To obtain the worker node Ip address browse [here](https://cloud.digitalocean.com/tags/hands-on-kubernetes-workshop)
+Obtain the worker node IP address from the terraform output

 ## 5. Browse to version 1.0 of the website